mohdjami/FastAPI--Library-Management/README.md

 1. Clone the repository.
 2. Setup the environment Variables as given in env.example.
 3. Configure the Redis connection for rate limiting.
-4. Run the docker compose uo command.
+4. Run the docker compose up command.

 ## Contributing